PaulBratslavsky/epic-next-course-blog/004-lesson/README.md

 </CardFooter>
 ```

-Now let's test our our new beautiful button.
+Now let's test our new beautiful button.

 ![013-submit-button](./images/013-submit-button.gif)

 It's beautiful.

-The last two things we need to handle is to take a look how to set our **JWT** token as a `httpOnly` cookie, handling redirect, and setting up protected routes with `middleware.ts` file.
+The last two things we need to do are to look at how to set our **JWT** token as a `httpOnly` cookie, handle redirects, and set up protected routes with the `middleware.ts` file.

 ## How To Set HTTP Only Cookie in Next.js

-We are going to add this logic inside of our `auth-actions.ts` file inside of our `registerUserAction` function.
+We will add this logic to our `auth-actions.ts` file and our `registerUserAction` function.

-You can learn more about setting cookies in Next.js on there docs [here](https://nextjs.org/docs/app/api-reference/functions/cookies)
+You can learn more about setting cookies in Next.js on their docs [here](https://nextjs.org/docs/app/api-reference/functions/cookies)

 Let's make the following change inside of our `registerUserAction` file.

-First import `cookies` from Next.
+First import `cookies` from Next:

 ```ts
 import { cookies } from "next/headers";
 ```

-Next create a variable to store our `cookies` config.
+Next, create a variable to store our `cookies` config.

 ```ts
 const config = {